 Conflict Management for Adults in Poverty (CMAP) is a 12-lesson non-profit curriculum designed to equip adults living in poverty with conflict resolution skills.
 Building on Ruby Payne’s pedagogical philosophies about educating those in poverty, the curriculum uses story-telling, entertaining activities, and casual register (“casual register” is the way people communicate in informal settings) making CMAP accessible to adults from a wide range of educational backgrounds.
+You will receive a copy of the curriculum in a digital format upon purchase.

 - The Basic Curriculum includes 12 one-hour lessons that focus on equipping students to effectively manage conflict in their workplace, neighborhood, and family.